dconstruct-tech/dash-sdk/docs/dash-pack/dash-xplorer.md

 ![Post Process Point Cloud Icon](img/UpdatedUI/d.ASHPackManager/icon-post-processing.png)

-After the generation of a point cloud, the user may choose to post process the result in order to refine the result.
+After the generation of a point cloud, the user may choose to post process the point cloud in order to refine the result.
 The *Post Process Point Cloud* menu enables this by allowing for more granular control over the generated point cloud.

 In the following screenshot, the *Activate Dynamic Removal* box is not checked.